-Challenges such as advances in technology, demands of global market, and limited warehouse spaces resort manufacturing industries to subcontracting.
+Challenges such as advances in technology, demands of the global market, and limited warehouse spaces resort manufacturing industries to subcontracting.
 Subcontracting has been a considerable alternative in the manufacturing industries and is utilized as a strategic tool to diminish operation costs primarily to address the problem of scarcity when the firm faces a large demand on the commodity it supplies.
-The present study employed a mathematical model among firms engaging in subcontracting in search for an optimal schedule in the manufacture of the product and distribution of production time involved with an objective of obtaining a maximum profit.
+The present study employed a mathematical model among firms engaging in subcontracting in search of an optimal schedule in the manufacture of the product and distribution of production time involved with an objective of obtaining a maximum profit.
 The constraints in the mathematical formulation included the total demand, processing capacity, available supply, processing rate, and time.
-The plausibility and possible utility of the mathematical model has been explored employing sequential quadratic programming algorithm in the search of the optimal solutions.
+The plausibility and the possible utility of the mathematical model has been explored employing sequential quadratic programming algorithm in the search of the optimal solutions.